 - Season the cavity with salt, pepper, sage, rosemary, and thyme.

 - Stuff the cavity with apples, onions, and celery.

-- Insert the meat thermometer into the thickest part of the breast and place in roasting bag.
-Put in roasting pan.
+- Insert the meat thermometer into the thickest part of the breast and place in the roasting bag.
+Put in the roasting pan.

 - Roast until the thermometer reaches 165°F. (It usually takes about 15 minutes per pound.)